gardener/gardener/docs/proposals/13-automated-seed-management.md

 ### Changes to Existing Controllers

 Since the Shoot registration as a Seed is decoupled from the Shoot reconciliation, existing `gardenlet` controllers would not have to be changed in order to properly support ManagedSeeds.
-The only change to `gardenlet` that would be needed is introducing the new *managed seed controller* mentioned above, and possibly retiring the old one at some point.
-Also, the Shoot controller might need to be adapted to ensure that Shoots registered as Seeds cannot be deleted until they ManagedSeed that caused the registration is itself deleted.
+The main change to `gardenlet` that would be needed is introducing the new *managed seed controller* mentioned above, and possibly retiring the old one at some point.
+In addition, the Shoot controller would need to be adapted as it currently performs certain actions differently if the shoot has a "shooted seed".

 The introduction of the `ManagedSeed` resource would also require no changes to existing `gardener-controller-manager` controllers that operate on Shoots (for example, shoot hibernation and maintenance controllers).